 A key requirement for your public accounting practice application is declaring your practice has professional liability insurance.
 CPA Ontario requires at least $1 million per claim for a one-member firm, $1.5 million per claim if your firm has two or three members, and $2 million per claim for four or more members.
 CPA Quebec requires insurance coverage of $1 million per claim.
 Several Canadian insurance providers offer accountant liability insurance coverage.
 As an accountant, you know it’s wise to shop around for the best rates and track record of service for the coverage you need.

 Step 3: CRA Registration When Setting Up an Accounting Business

-Depending on the structure of your practice, you will need to register with the Canada Revenue Agency (CRA).
-If you decide to incorporate, you will need to do so by either incorporating a federal or provincial corporation, which allows you to do business anywhere under the same name.
-You will also need to obtain a business number (BN), which is a nine-digit account number.
-You can establish several different accounts for your business through a single registration, including GST/HST, payroll deductions, and corporate income tax.
+Depending on how you structure your practice, you need to register with the Canada Revenue Agency (CRA).
+If you decide on incorporating, your choices are federal or provincial incorporation.
+Are you looking at practicing in multiple provinces or territories?
+Federal incorporation is great for doing business anywhere and using the same business name.
+After incorporating, simply register in the provinces or territories you choose.
+Obtaining a business number (BN), which is a nine-digit account number, is a must.
+This system lets you establish several different accounts for your business through a single registration, including for GST/HST, payroll deductions, and corporate income tax.

 Step 4: Setting Up a Brick and Mortar or Online Accounting Practice

 With registration finished, the next step is putting your business infrastructure and technology in place.
 You might do what many solo accounting practitioners do, which is work from home.
 It’s a good way to keep your overhead costs low as you build your client base.
 Does your firm have multiple accountants as partners?
 Renting office space or joining a virtual office serve as two options.
 With a virtual office, you get a turnkey office environment for a lower cost and with more convenience than renting traditional office space and buying furniture.